Alt Text SEO Best Practices: 9 Rules for 2026

 2. Include Keywords Naturally

-Keyword integration is where many sites go wrong.
+Keyword integration is where a lot of sites go sideways.
 Some ignore keywords entirely.
 Others stuff descriptions with every possible variation: "coffee mug cup tea drink hot beverage ceramic drinkware buy now best price."
 Neither approach serves users or search engines well.

-Google's algorithms have long since learned to penalize keyword stuffing.
-More importantly, screen readers must read these descriptions aloud—making stuffed alt text actively hostile to accessibility.
+Google's algorithms have long since learned to penalize keyword stuffing – and more importantly, screen readers have to read these descriptions aloud, which makes stuffed alt text actively hostile to the people who need it most.

 For WordPress users, our WordPress integration automatically incorporates your Yoast or Rank Math focus keyphrase into generated alt text—maintaining natural readability.